 Recommended by Lauren from The Traveller’s Guide By #ljojlo

 The largest hotel in Chile, with fantastic views of Santiago, is The Sheraton Santiago Hotel and Convention Centre.

-If you have business on the mind, you can enjoy the wireless internet and the first-class business centre.
-No matter the type of traveller you won’t be disappointed to stay at The Sheraton Santiago Hotel and Convention Centre.
+No matter the type of traveler, you won’t be disappointed to stay at The Sheraton Santiago Chile Hotel and Convention Centre.

 More Chile Internet Resources: